Macrometacorp/macrometa-graph-example/README.md

 2. Create a new `.env` file and add your environment variables on your selected path.
-   Here is how `.env` file should look like:
+   Here is how a `.env` file should look:

 ```
 BASE_URL=https://play.paas.macrometa.io/